Blachford Lake Lodge

 All three meals are self-serve and buffet styled.
 You line up and grab what you want on your plate.
 Afterwards, you clean your plate by throwing away leftovers in the appropriate bucket, and place the dish on the rack.
 This is all part of their eco-friendly program so while some may have issues having to do this on their own, I personally didn’t mind it at all.

-There were a few hiccups along the way that I should mention.
+While we all strive for perfection, there will always be some room for improvements.
+There were a few hiccups along the way but this didn’t really affect the quality of the trip overall.
 One breakfast, my family noticed that the orange juice that was put out tasted funny.
 In fact, it no longer tasted like orange juice, and there was a bite to it that only comes when the juice goes bad.
 We enquired about this to the kitchen workers and they shrugged it off saying the orange juice was fine.
 Nobody else was complaining about it, so I took a glass full and drank it.
 I later realized I shouldn’t have had that glass as my stomach was a little upset for the good part of the morning and afternoon.

 There was another time where the cranberry juice that was put out was not mixed with water.
 Only the concentrate was put in the pitcher!
 I informed the kitchen worker about this and they took it away without an apology.